Boston Navy Yard: Current use

 When ideas were floated for redevelopment of the yard, one of the people's popular idea was to have the yard turned into a construction yard for oil tankers.
 Ultimately, these plans fell through, and the site became part of the Boston National Historical Park.
 Its mission is, "to interpret the art and history of naval shipbuilding".

 The Boston Navy Yard hosts many attractions, including Charlestown Naval Shipyard Park.
 The fully commissioned USS Constitution and the museum ship USS Cassin Young (DD-793) are tied up at Pier 1 and open to the public.
 The Navy Yard also hosts the USS Constitution Museum.
 Dry Dock No. 1 is still used for ship maintenance for Constitution and Cassin Young.
 In May 2015, Constitution entered the dry dock for three years of repairs.

 The Yard is toward the north end of the Freedom Trail.
-The MBTA Boat stops at nearby Pier 4, providing easy visitor access to the Yard.
+The MBTA ferry stops at nearby Pier 4, providing easy visitor access to the Yard.
 The campus of the MGH Institute of Health Professions occupies seven buildings in the Yard, including classroom, office, and clinical space.
 Spaulding Rehabilitation Hospital and multiple Massachusetts General Hospital research laboratories occupy the perimeter.